CodeupClassroom/venus-modified-lessons/restblog/v-security/24-alt-lesson.md

 		i. try to go to the User information screen

 		ii. what do you expect to see?

-4. Encrypt the passwords when adding a new user or changing a user's password

-	a. in your UsersController, add a PasswordEncoder field

-	b. make sure the PasswordEncoder is injected by Spring

-	c. in create user, set the default role to USER

-	d. in create user and and change password, encrypt the password by calling `passwordEncoder.encode(plainTextPassword);`

-	and save the encoded password to the db

 5. change your /me endpoint to return the currently logged in user